QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 sine_wave.plot_wave("Sine Wave - Called from the Second Script")
 ```

-This allows you to split your code into chuncks and structure your codebase better.
+This allows you to split your code into chunks and structure your codebase better.

 Look into the use of [modules](https://docs.python.org/3/tutorial/modules.html) and [packages](https://docs.python.org/3/tutorial/modules.html#packages) for more information on importing functionality.